 As God’s fellow workers we urge you not to receive God’s grace in vain.
 For he says, ‘In the time of my favor I heard you, and in the day of salvation I helped you.’
 I tell you, now is the time of God’s favor, now is the day of salvation.”
 (2 Corinthians 5:14, 17-6:2)

 Because God is perfectly holy he cannot be in the presence of sin (Ezra 9:15).
 Sadly, because each one of us has sinned (Romans 3:23) we are all alienated from him.

 Even so, God still loves us.
 Therefore, he provided a way for us to be reconciled to himself.
 He sent his Son, Jesus, to live the perfectly sinless life we all fail to live.
 Jesus then took upon himself all of OUR sins and bore God’s punishment for them through his death on the cross.
-He gave his life to ransom us from our sins (Mark 10:45, 1 Timothy 2:5-6, Hebrews 9:15).
+He gave his life to ransom all of those who trust in him as their Savior (Mark 10:45, 1 Timothy 2:5-6, Hebrews 9:15).
 “For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord” (Romans 6:23).
 Jesus rose from the dead three days later, making forgiveness, eternal life and reconciliation with God possible.

 In order to be reconciled to God, you must repent (turn away) from all of your sins.
 Then, you must place your trust in Christ to save you, believing that he has paid the punishment for your sins.